What Are Structured Settlements?

 The only way a structured settlement owner can get access to a lump sum instead of their scheduled payments is by selling the right to receive those future payments in a court-ordered transaction.
 Even when the payments were structured in an out-of-court agreement, the transfer of structured settlement payments is a lengthy process.
 Each state has different structured settlement transfer protection laws in place, but most follow the national standard which requires adherence with IRC 5891

-Factoring Structured Settlement Annuities
+Factoring Structured Settlement Payments

-It is typically factoring companies that buy structured settlement annuities.
+It is typically factoring companies that buy structured settlement payments.
 Factoring simply means advancing funds today for payments tomorrow.
 The factoring of structured settlements is a small industry in the larger financial landscape, but JG Wentworth is the largest company and has invested millions in becoming a household name.
 They have also gone bankrupt several times in the last few years.

 Initially, factoring was largely unregulated, but since 2002, the IRS section 5891 established a uniform process to transfer payments.
 This guidance prompted the states to adopt regulations governing the sale of payments, and we now have 49 states (all except New Hampshire) operating under consumer-friendly protection statutes that provide safety and guidance for these transactions.